 Your goal is to transform the Lovers into Soulmates by delivering value at every touchpoint of the customer journey so you can increase purchasing frequency and monetary value.

-This way, you can create a bigger group of loyal customers that like to spend a good buck in your store frequently and increase profitability.
+This way, you can create a bigger group of loyal customers who like to frequently spend a good buck in your store and increase profitability.

 How to analyze the Soulmates segment?

-Just as with the Soulmates, you need to give them extra attention and perform deep research into their behavior.
+Just as with the Soulmates, you need to give them extra attention and research their behavior deeply.

 Ask yourself, “How can we market our products better to these people?“

 Differently from the case with Soulmates, on the Lovers segment, you need to understand more about the friction they encounter within their experience with you or in the customer journey, what makes them cautious before opening their wallets wider.